Find Affordable College Courses

 Fairfield, CT

 Our 2023 rankings named Fairfield University the best school in Connecticut for journalism students.
-Fairfield U is a medium-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.

 Read full report on Journalism at Fairfield University